riccardobosio/Optimization-with-ApacheTVM/README.md

 You only need to insert the path to the .pb of the model and the path to a test image.
 Pay attention to preprocess the image in the correct way.
 Remember that the performances are on the TVM runtime!

+In _tf_example.py_ you can find how to use tvmc api in order to tune a model (from Protobuf).

+In _tf_performances_ you can see how to compare the TF runtime with the TVM one.

 ## Results

 These are the results of the benchmarking of different models.
 All the models are pretrained _.onnx_ versions.